otto-de/api-guidelines/api-guidelines/rest/hypermedia/links/rules/must-use-absolute-urls.md

 ---
-type: MUST
 id: R100032
 ---

-# use absolute URLs
+# MUST use absolute URLs

 Links to other resources must always use full, absolute hrefs.
 If a client supplies a [`Forwarded` request header](@guidelines/R000044), the